Organizing for Sleep

 I've had sleep challenges for about 10 years and I've tried just about everything to find a way to sleep through the night without drugs.

-I've done the sleep lab (that's me above), tried the sleepy teas and herbal remedies, tested the routines, used the relaxation techniques...and I still need a prescription pill to get a full night of sleep (Hydroxyzine, an antihistamine)..
+I've done the sleep lab (this is me!), tried the sleepy teas and herbal remedies, tested the routines, used the relaxation techniques, decluttered my bedroom...and I still often need a prescription pill to get a full night of sleep (Hydroxyzine, an antihistamine that doesn't make me groggy - I love it even though I'm not normally a pill person).

-While I take a pill most nights, I still often wake up at least 2-3 times a night.
-This used to make me freak out in all kinds of ways - some nights I'd be full of intense anxiety, some nights I'd be so angry I wanted to break things, some nights I cried with frustration.
+I often wake up 1-2 times a night and this used to make me freak out in all kinds of ways - some nights I'd have intense anxiety, some nights I'd be angry, some nights I cried with frustration.

-Some of these might sound odd, some you may have heard and tried before, but, as my friend Cortney says, "The amazing thing is, they actually work, but you have to actually do them!"
-So true, right?!
+Some of these might sound odd, some you may have heard and tried before, but, as my friend Cortney says, "They actually work, but you have to actually do them!"

 How I get more and better sleep: